satheler/s12r/README.md

 - [satheler-survey](https://github.com/satheler/satheler-survey) - A multicloud serverless application for undergraduate thesis
 - [adonis-serverless](https://github.com/tomhatzer/adonis-serverless) - Example repository for running AdonisJS on AWS Lambda.

+## 💪 Contributing

+We welcome community contributions and pull requests.
+See [CONTRIBUTING.md](https://github.com/satheler/s12r/blob/main/CONTRIBUTING.md) for information on how to set up a development environment and submit code.

 ## 📜 Licensing